edvgui/inmanta-module-files/README.md

 5. `files::SystemdUnitFile`: an entity representing a unit file, which exposes it most useful properties directly in the model.
 After being exported, this resource becomes nothing more than a text file.
 6. `files::Symlink`: to manage a symlink, its existence and ownership.

+It also exposes the `files::jinja` plugin, to render a jinja template at compile time while keeping any [reference](https://docs.inmanta.com/community/dev/lsm/reference/references.html) it embeds (e.g. a secret) unresolved.
+Such references are then resolved by the agent, on the host, when the resource is deployed.

 ## Example

 The following example makes sure that the directory `/example/folder/a` exists, and creates a text file in it.